Esmendez90/readmeGenerator/README.md

   * [Questions](#questions)

   ## Description
-  The generator allows users to creat a proffesional ReadMe file in a short time.
+  ReadMe generator allows the user to creat a proffesional ReadMe file in a short time.

   ## Installation
   init -y

   ## Usage
-  It is an open source project.
+  It is an open project.

   ## License
   MIT